Schengen: Controversial EU free movement deal explained

-The Schengen Agreement abolished internal borders, enabling passport-free movement between a large number of European countries.
+The Schengen Agreement abolished many of the EU's internal borders, enabling passport-free movement across most of the bloc.

 Nine more EU countries joined in 2007, after the EU's eastward enlargement in 2004.
 They are: the Czech Republic, Estonia, Hungary, Lithuania, Latvia, Malta, Poland, Slovakia and Slovenia.

 Only six of the 28 EU member states are outside the Schengen zone - Bulgaria, Croatia, Cyprus, Ireland, Romania and the UK.